 It is mandatory that students have health insurance as per NJ state law and Stockton University's policy https://stockton.edu/wellness-center/health-services/insurance-requirements.html.
-Student Clinicians MUST upload health insurance information to Exxat.
+Student Clinicians MUST upload health insurance information to Exxat under the Compliance section.
 Your accident or injury is not covered directly by the University, costs are not reimbursable, and you are not eligible for worker's compensation.